-Per state and federal guidelines, volunteers and Extension Educators may not require youth to attend 4-H club meetings in order to complete 4-H or exhibit their work.
+Per state and federal guidelines, volunteers and Extension Educators may not require youth to attend 4-H club meetings in order to complete 4-H or exhibit their work, unless required by the state 4-H office for safety.

 Exhibition Deadlines: 4-H project exhibitions occur through a variety of methods: county fairs, career development events, and other statewide competitive events.
 The following statewide deadlines will be followed by all county programs annually: